 German Ribs with Sauerkraut is a specialty of the German county Rheinhessen and around Frankfurt and Aschaffenburg, served with mashed potatoes and a glass of Appelwoi (apple wine).
 This German dish can be ordered in every local restaurant.
 These kind of ribs are cured, cooked and look like pork chops.
 It is not Kassler which will be smoked after it is cured.
-German ribs are enjoyed warm with Sauerkraut and mashed potatoes or cold with potato salad, mustard or and buns or bread.
+German ribs are enjoyed warm with Sauerkraut and mashed potatoes or cold with potato salad, mustard or and rolls or bread.

 Because it is very difficult to find the cured ribs in the USA – you can find Kassler, no problem – I found a recipe which shows you how to cure pork ribs.